Extensions and Exemption Requests

 The request for extension or exemption must be accompanied by supporting documentation demonstrating need.
 CMS will be unable to review any request that fails to provide the necessary documentation along with the request.
 Supporting documentation must include the following:

-- Proof of an extraordinary circumstances beyond the hospices control (for example, natural or man-made disasters) (may be in the form of a news article, pictures, or other documentation attesting to the incident);
+- Proof of an extraordinary circumstances beyond the hospices control, (for example disasters), may be in the form of a news article, pictures, or other documentation attesting to the incident,

 - Includes Dates of occurrence; and